 If you’re looking for an innovative touring kayak that will really turn heads and is built for people with limited storage space, then look no further than Oru’s folding kayaks.

-This sit-in kayak is made for people who like to paddle but perhaps don’t have the luxury of a large garage or even a car to transport.
+This sit-in kayak is made for people who like whitewater paddling but perhaps don’t have the luxury of a large garage or even a car for transportation.

 The Oru’s amazing design makes the kayak’s weight incredibly low resulting in folding kayaks that can be easily carried by hand to wherever you may want to paddle.